DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 Try to choose someone who is not also a mentor for your early career teachers.
 The 2 roles have separate and different responsibilities.

+You can only have one induction tutor for your school.

-## How to nominate an induction tutor
+## Nominate your induction tutor

+Nominate your induction tutor through ‘Manage training for early careers teachers’.

-If your school is new to the ‘Manage training for early careers teachers’ service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).
+If your school is new to the service, [send your school a link to use the service](https://manage-training-for-early-career-teachers.education.gov.uk/nominations/resend-email).

-You'll be asked to nominate an induction tutor, who'll then be invited to sign in to ‘[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’ to report information about your training.
+Once you've nominated an induction tutor, they'll be invited to sign in to ‘[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’ to report information about your training.